A relentless force for longer, healthier lives in our community.

 Blood pressure monitoring during a pandemic

 Do you know your numbers?
 More than 25% of our residents live with high blood pressure that requires regular checks.
 Take-home blood pressure cuffs make it possible to track the numbers without leaving the house.
-We’ve handed out a hundred blood pressure cuffs to people in our community already in 2020.
+We’ve handed out a hundred blood pressure cuffs to people in our community since the pandemic began.
 And we’ll keep handing out more.
 Let’s manage the pressure together, SWFL!